99.9%

 the Dome for every game and a hearty “Ka-Kaw”

-For the University of
+throughout the 314 For the University of

 Missouri Football Program: A successful